MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/set-up-atp-safe-attachments-policies.md

    - In the response section, choose the **Dynamic Delivery** option. ([Learn more about Dynamic Delivery and previewing with ATP Safe Attachments](dynamic-delivery-and-previewing.md).)

-   - In the **Redirect attachment** section, select the option to enable redirect and type the email address of your Office 365 global administrator, security administrator, or security analyst who will investigate malicious attachments.
+   - In the **Redirect attachment** section, select the option to enable redirect and type the email address of your global administrator, security administrator, or security analyst who will investigate malicious attachments.

    - In the **Applied To** section, choose **The recipient domain is**, and then select your domain.
 Choose **Add**, and then choose **OK**.